On-Demand: Special Topics in IFS Therapy: The Presence of the Therapist, Polarizations, Extreme Protectors, and the Cycle of Addiction - 6 CEUs

 - Identify polarizations in the internal system and demonstrate how to work with them.

 - Explain IFS theory and techniques for working with protective Parts in extreme roles, such as suicidality, self-harm, addictive behaviors, and dissociation.

-- Explore the IFS perspective on the cycle of addiction, and how to work with the Parts involved.
+- Analyze the IFS perspective on the cycle of addiction, and how to work with the Parts involved.

 IFS is an evidence-based model of psychotherapy that provides a compassionate, respectful, non-pathologizing approach to understanding the organization and functioning of the human psyche.
 It provides therapists with a powerful and effective set of tools for empowering clients with a wide range of clinical profiles to heal the wounded and burdened parts of their internal systems, resulting in increased internal harmony, symptom reduction, and improved functioning.
 In this workshop, participants who are already familiar with the basic principles of IFS will deepen their understanding of the IFS approach to key elements of treatment, including the presence of the therapist, techniques for working with Parts in extreme roles, such as suicidality, self-harm, and dissociation, and working with polarizations between Parts, all of which are essential for effectively treating trauma survivors.
 Additionally, special focus will be given to conceptualizing and working with the cycle of addiction using IFS techniques.

 *Please note that previous exposure to IFS theory (such as through an introductory IFS workshop, readings, or IFS experiential training programs) is strongly suggested before attending this workshop, as basic IFS theory will only be reviewed briefly.

 *Also, please be aware that "Internal Family Systems" (IFS) is a very different model from "Family Systems" therapy.
 There has been some confusion in the past, so we really want to make sure everyone knows this is an IFS training and not Family Systems training.
 Thank you!